-The following students are on the job market for the 2016-17 academic year and we encourage you to return often as this page is updated frequently.
+The following students are on the job market, and we encourage you to return often as this page is updated frequently.

 Advisor: Kevin Crowston